civol/HDLRuby/README.md

 * `<name>.rb`:       default type of sample.
 * `<name>_gen.rb`:   generic parameters are required for processing the sample.
 * `<name>_bench.rb`: sample including a simulation benchmark, these are the only samples that can be simulated using `hdrcc -S`.
 Please notice that such a sample cannot be converted to VHDL or Verilog HDL yet.
-* `with_<name>.rb`: sample illustrating a single aspect of HDLRuby or one of its library, usually includes a benchmark.
+* `with_<name>.rb`: sample illustrating a single aspect of HDLRuby or one of its libraries, usually includes a benchmark.

 # Contributing